Doctor explains colon cancer following Chadwick Boseman’s death

 The Centers for Disease Control and Prevention (CDC) recommends several colorectal cancer screening strategies, including stool tests, flexible sigmoidoscopy, colonoscopy, and a virtual colonoscopy.

-The recommended age for a colonoscopy is 50, but screenings can be done at any age.
+According to the American Cancer Society, the recommended age for a colonoscopy is now 45 or 10 years younger than the family member at time of diagnosis (whichever comes first), but screenings can be done at any age.

 Dr. Perry shared some of the signs to look out for that can be connected to colon cancer.